About usTeamNewsDialogue spaceResources & Data

 April 26, 2025

-The first challenge: a team and a strategy
+First challenge: building a team and strategy

 Between trade and survival: adapting to progress

-Encouraged by his first earnings, Babandjida expanded his activities.
-With the money I had, I went back to Niamey to buy generators and refrigerators.
-I took everything to the Tabarkat compound, where I opened a shop.
-There he started selling cold drinks and charging phones, a lucrative business that allowed him to invest further.
-The young entrepreneur even opened a restaurant run by his brother and diversified his activities with a money transfer service and a gold deal brokerage.
+Buoyed by his initial earnings, Babandjida began to diversify.
+“With the money I had, I went back to Niamey to buy generators and refrigerators,” he says.
+He transported everything to the Tabarkat site and opened a small shop, selling cold drinks and offering phone charging services, a profitable venture that fuelled further investments.
+The young entrepreneur expanded his operations to include a restaurant run by his brother, a money transfer service, and even a brokerage for gold deals.

 A journey full of pitfalls

-Babandjida talks openly about the times when he was close to death.
-“We were not allowed to operate there, and the Algerian troops hunted us down with helicopters that fired on us without restraint,” he recalls.
-At the beginning of his career as a mediator, he was the victim of a plot orchestrated by his driver and bandits.
-“Fortunately, I was not physically harmed.
-They just took the money and gold I was carrying.”
-But the worst blow came when he got lost in the desert, an experience that could have turned tragic.”
-It was ten days before a truckload of smugglers found us and took me to the town of Arlit, where I informed the gendarmerie.”
+“Contrary to what my adventure might suggest, not everything was rosy during the twelve years I spent at the Tabarkat gold mine,” Babandjida admits.
+He speaks candidly about moments when he came close to death.
+“We weren’t allowed to operate there, and Algerian troops would hunt us down with helicopters that fired on us without restraint,” he recalls.
+Early in his career as a mediator, he fell victim to a scheme orchestrated by his own driver and a group of bandits.
+“Fortunately, I wasn’t physically harmed.
+They only took the money and gold I was carrying.”
+But the most harrowing experience came when he got lost in the desert, an ordeal that nearly turned fatal.
+“It was ten days before a truckload of smugglers found us and brought me to the town of Arlit, where I was finally able to alert the gendarmerie,” he says.

-Lessons etched in the experience of life
+Lessons etched in the life’s experience

 Tags